ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   - [ ] Did the student create the Google Doc to record the first reading meetings and additional research notes?
   - [ ] Does the research notebook contain evidence of numerous research notes?
-  - [ ] Does the research notebook contain evidence of date entries for meetings?
+  - [ ] Does the research notebook contain evidence of dated entries for meetings?
   - [ ] Does the research notebook give evidence of regular progress throughout the Spring semester?